memcachier/docs/heroku_articles/flask-memcache.md

 ```

 This creates a PostgreSQL database for your app and adds a `DATABASE_URL`
 environment variable that contains its URL.
-To use our database we need a few
+To use our database, we need a few
 libraries to manage our database connection, models, and migrations:

 ```term